 1. VLC Media Player

-Flexible, customizable and entirely free - the best media player around
+Flexible, customizable and entirely free, VLC is the best free media player around

 Download here: VLC Media Player